HassanAlgoz/chefs-website/README.md

 - dark-gray: #333

 ## SQL
-- [ ] A statement to search recipes & retrieve all their information.
+- [ ] A statement to search recipes based on (name, tag, ingredients) & retrieve all their information.
 (For the search page)

 ## SQL "Reports"